Hardware Connection Guide

 한국어

 This guide document explains how to prepare the hardware necessary to collect data from various patient monitors using the Vital Recorder program.
 Please read, prepare, and run in order.
-If you have any questions or suggestions on product improvement, please contact us using the bulletin board on the homepage.

 In addition, this manual is for reference only and our team is not responsible for any part of the connection error.
-For detailed information, please follow the manual provided by the equipment manufacturer.

 Connecting one or two medical devices to a PC and collecting data using the Vital Recorder is very simple to get started.
 As you become accustomed to connecting devices and programs, it is possible to collect data from 5-6 devices at the same time.